-For those of you who haven’t seen the film (don’t worry, I haven’t either), it starts off when the main character Peter Quill, aka Star Lord, gets abducted by aliens as a child in 1988.
+For those of you who haven’t seen the film, it starts off with the main character Peter Quill.
+Aka Star Lord, who gets abducted by aliens as a child in 1988.

 The music and the Earth stuff is one of those touchstones that we have to remind us that, yeah, [Quill] is a real person from planet Earth who’s just like you and me.
 Except that he’s in this big outer space adventure.”

-Releasing the mixtape on a cassette tape is a good strategy as it makes those of us who remember using cassette tapes and rewinding them with a pen feel nostalgic, and it is also a novelty for younger fans who might not have ever seen a cassette tape in real life.
+Releasing the mixtape on a cassette tape is a good strategy for nostalgia marketing.
+As it makes those of us who remember using cassette tapes and rewinding them with a pen feel nostalgic.
+And it is also a novelty for younger fans who might not have ever seen a cassette tape in real life.

 Back in the music world, another unique concept for an album is being made by hip hop legends the Wu-Tang Clan.
 They are working on a top secret album called “The Wu – Once Upon A Time In Shaolin”.

-What is so revolutionary about this album is that they only plan to release one copy of the album, with a price tag expected to reach a multi-million dollar figure.
-This album is going to be cased in an engraved silver and nickel box currently sitting in a vault somewhere near the Atlas Mountains in Morocco.
+What is so revolutionary about this album is that they only plan to release one copy of the album.
+With a price tag expected to reach a multi-million dollar figure.
+This album is going to be cased in an engraved silver and nickel box.
+It is urrently sitting in a vault somewhere near the Atlas Mountains in Morocco.

 These two examples show us how the packaging and distribution of an album is an art form in itself.
 While it can be seen as an advertising gimmick, it works.
-It gets people to talk about it and plays on people’s nostalgia or curiosity.
+It gets people to talk about it and is known, finally, as nostalgia marketing.